Committee's Official Designation (Title):

 The CASAC and its subgroups expect to meet a total of approximately twelve (12) to fifteen (15) times a year.
-Meetings may occur approximately once every four (4) weeks or as needed and approved by the Designated Federal Officer (DFO).
+Meetings may occur approximately once every four (4) weeks or as needed and approved by the DFO.
 EPA may pay travel and per diem expenses when determined necessary and appropriate.

 Duration and Termination:

 CASAC will be needed on a continuing basis.This charter will be in effect for two years from the date it is filed with Congress.
 After this two-year period, the charter may be renewed in accordance with section 14 of FACA.